kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

 - There needs to be a way for the Kubelet to verify the CRI provider is capable of providing the correct metrics.
   Upon upgrading to a version that relies on this new behavior (assuming the feature gate is enabled), Kubelet should fail early if the CRI implementation won't report the expected metrics.
-- For Beta/GA releases, components that rely on `/metrics/cadvisor` should take the decided action (use `/stats/summary`, or use the Kubelet provided `/metrics/cadvisor`).
+- For Beta/GA releases, components that rely on `/metrics/cadvisor` should take the decided action (use `/stats/summary`, or use the CRI provided `/metrics/cadvisor`).

 ### Version Skew Strategy